 - Is your HOA knocking the door down because your front lawn hasn’t been mowed in a month?

 The point of this statement is to get the reader’s interest by showing them that you understand the problem.
 Additionally, it sets you up to provide a solution without just pushing a product at someone out of the blue.

 OFFER YOUR SOLUTION

-At this point, it’s often a good idea to include a link to your contact page.
-Many customers won’t be interested in specifics, and others might simply prefer to discuss your product or service with you over the phone or in person.
+At this point you’ll want to provide your contact information, or a link to your contact page.
+Many customers won’t be interested in reading on to get more specifics, and some might simply prefer to discuss your product or service with you over the phone or in person.

 EXPLAIN HOW IT WORKS

 Depending on what your product or service is, you can provide additional information in any number of ways.
 You might walk the reader through your process, describe product features, offer industry data, or explain exactly what makes your product or service particularly important or relevant to your potential customer.

 You might do this using an infographic, a bulleted list, a procedure document, or just a few paragraphs of prose.
 In this section it’s ok to be more exhaustive, because readers who look at it will have scrolled down to get there on purpose, and are actively looking for more information.

 It’s important that you don’t just let the page come to an awkward end.
 Someone reaching the bottom of the page needs to be naturally led to the next step, which would be to make a purchase or to contact you.
 Do this by again touching on the problem and your solution in conclusion, and then calling on the reader to take action by following a link, filling out a contact form, or calling a number.

 Don’t have enough time to write your own sales letters for email marketing or landing pages?
 Get a hold of me using this contact form.